krzysztofj1234567890/computer-science-basics-tutorials/Architecture/event-driven.md

 https://www.eventcatalog.dev/

 help people document their EDA applications powered by markdown files and custom plugins.

+# Considerations <a id="Considerations"></a>

+- Eventual consistency:
+- Variable latency: Workloads that require consistent low-latency performance are not good candidates for event-driven architectures

+# Design <a id="Design"></a>

+- Identifying events with event storming
+- Event naming conventions
+- Bounded context mappings: Patterns to help when consuming events

 # Examples / Use Cases  <a id="EDAExamples"></a>